kyverno/website/content/en/policies/other/spread_pods_across_topology.md

     policies.kyverno.io/description: >-
       Deployments to a Kubernetes cluster with multiple availability zones often need to distribute those replicas to align with those zones to ensure site-level failures do not impact availability.
-This policy policy matches Deployments with the label `distributed=required` and mutates them to spread Pods across zones.
+This policy matches Deployments with the label `distributed=required` and mutates them to spread Pods across zones.
 spec:
   rules: